 Communications and Operations Director, Project on Lived Theology

-In Communications, I lead the planning, development and implementation of the Project on Lived Theology's (PLT) online platform development, production of digital media content, communications and public relations activities.
-This includes the development and implementation of the new website and social media strategy.
-This includes but is not limited to:
+In Communications, I led the planning, development, and implementation of the Project on Lived Theology's (PLT) online platform development, production of digital media content, communications and public relations activities.
+This included the development and implementation of the new website and social media strategy, including, but not limited to:

 - Development, implementation, and evaluation of the PLT's online platform

 - Responsibility for the generation of online content that engages audience segments and leads to measurable action